RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwBusinessObject/Using-the-wwBusiness-Object-Wizard.md

-﻿To facilitate the process of creating specific subclasses for your business objects Web Connection provides the **Business Object Wizard** which connects a table to a business object.
+To facilitate the process of creating specific subclasses for your business objects Web Connection provides the **Business Object Wizard** which connects a table to a business object.
 Note that although a table is the most common scenario, tables are not required for the business object.

 To start the Wizard do: